1. Who needs a property inspection report for UK entry clearance visa and settlement purposes?

 4. What do you check during the accommodation inspection?

-We have to measure every room in the accommodation to ensure the property will not become statutorily overcrowded under Part X of the Housing Act 1985 and has sufficient space to accommodate both the current occupiers and any additional people who propose to live there after UK entry clearance or settlement is granted.
+We have to measure every room in the accommodation to ensure the property will not become statutorily overcrowded and has sufficient space to accommodate both the current occupiers and any additional people who propose to live there after the visa is granted.

 The property will also be inspected internally and externally using the Housing Health and Safety Rating System (HHSRS) covered by Part 1 of the Housing Act 2004.